john73-cloud/react-native-walkthrough-tooltip/README.md

 When not visible, the wrapped element is displayed normally.

 *Used by* [`react-native-walkthrough`](https://github.com/jasongaare/react-native-walkthrough): a lightweight walkthrough library for React Native using react-native-walkthrough-tooltip
+ ## everything is the same as before but with support for react version 18.0.27
 ### Table of Contents

   - [Installation](#installation)